chaturadissanayake/chaturadissanayake/README.md

-# Chatura Dissanayake
+# Hey, I'm Chatura

-Digital Communications and Information Design Specialist based in Colombo, Sri Lanka.
+I turn dense, complicated information into things people actually want to look at.
+Reports, data stories, campaigns- whatever the format- if it has a lot to say, I figure out how to say it clearly.

-I work at the intersection of communications, data journalism, and information design, building content and tools for institutions like the UN, government ministries, and research organisations.
-I also design and build independent projects under the Ceylon Data brand, focused on civic tech and data-driven storytelling.
+Based in Colombo, Sri Lanka.
+Previously designing for the UN and the Government of Sri Lanka.
+Currently building things on my own terms under the Ceylon Data brand.

-## What I work on
+## What keeps me busy

-- Information design and data visualisation for institutional reports
+- Turning government and UN data into stories people can follow without a briefing document
-- Scrollytelling and data journalism pieces
+- Scrollytelling pieces on things that matter locally: storms, drug policy, inflation
-- Frontend builds for portfolios, case studies, and interactive projects
+- A slowly growing portfolio site I keep rebuilding because I can never leave it alone
-- Civic education tools, including a visual novel game exploring local governance
+- A civic education game set in a fictional Sri Lankan village, because apparently reports weren't enough

-## Tools
+## How I work

-Figma, Illustrator, Photoshop, Premiere Pro, HTML/CSS/JS, WordPress, Google Analytics
+Mostly Figma and code for the visuals, a lot of trial and error for everything else.
+I like precision over decoration and I would rather something be honest than flashy.

-## Find me
+## Say hello

 Portfolio: chaturadissanayake.com
 LinkedIn: linkedin.com/in/chaturadissanayake